FOLLOW US

 Passport validity requirements

-Your passport should be valid for at least 6 months after your visa expires.
+To enter Russia, your passport must have an ‘expiry date’ at least 6 months after the date your visa expires.

 You cannot enter Russia using a visa in an expired passport, even if you’re also carrying a new, valid passport.
 You will need to apply for a new visa or visa transfer.